posva/unplugin-vue-router/src/data-fetching_new/tests-defineLoader.md

   }

-  // -> creates the resulting entry that should be a generic for createDataLoader useDocument() // creates data, pending, error, promise
+  // -> creates the resulting entry that should be a generic for createDataLoader useDocument() // creates data, isLoading, error, promise

   // then we have the entry
   // each entry will have a way to access the pending location based on the current navigation